Eric Dietzenbach Farm Credit Services of America

 The DACC Ag Committee awards two $350 scholarships each year, one to a Winneshiek County High School Senior, and one to a NICC first year student studying agriculture and planning to complete a second year in an ag-related field.
 The Ag Committee announces scholarship recipients at the annual Ag Appreciation Luncheon.

 Friend in Ag Awards

 Each year the Ag Committee presents two Friend in Ag awards.
 An award will go to an individual and a business that has made a positive impact on the ag community.
 Nominations are sought by peers, colleagues, and friends.
-Winners will be announced at the annual Ag Appreciation Luncheon on Wednesday, March 19, 2014.
-The nominations are due February 19, 2014.
-Click the following link to download the nomination form:
+Winners are announced at the annual Ag Appreciation Luncheon.

 During the harvest, local farmers put in tremendous time in the fields.
 To promote safety and to show the support of agriculture by the business community, the DACC Ag Committee is proud to partner with local businesses for the "Stay Safe Take-A-Break" Program.